I want to become a cheese maker… where do I start?

-When you’ve experimented at home, and are familiar with the basics of cheese making, I would then recommend a cheese-making course at The School of Artisan Food (with Ivan Larcher).
-As an attendee of many courses and having spoken to many participants in my time, I think that Ivan Larcher is one of the best to learn from.
+When you’ve experimented at home, and are familiar with the basics of cheese making, I would then recommend a cheese-making course at The School of Artisan Food (with Ivan Larcher or Paul Thomas).
+As an attendee of many courses and having spoken to many participants in my time, I think that Ivan Larcher and Paul Thomas are the best to learn from.
 The courses are not cheap, but ask any cheese-maker who has ever attended, and they will tell you how valuable they are.

 If you have no cheese-making experience, however, there are good cheese-making courses that are useful for getting you started and introducing you to making cheese.
 Once you have decided to go ahead as a commercial enterprise and had some experience of making cheese, however, the professional courses at The School of Artisan Food are invaluable (particularly the ones specifically geared to a style or type of cheese).

 Where can I read about cheese-makers’ good experiences?

 Homemade Cheese – A nice website written by Jack Monty and designed to get people into cheese making – a good place to start: http://www.homemadecheese.org

 HandyFace – It’s worth having a look at this blog too; brilliant cheese-making on a home scale: http://handyface.wordpress.com/.